TarekElBarody/image-processing/README.md

 ## Configure CircleCI Pipeline
 > The configuration inside .circleci/config.yml

+> Note that deploy not run only for main branch
 ```
 version: 2.1
 orbs: # services included from cercleci to be instaled on the docker image